wb-droid/DeepLearningStepByStep/README.md

     NLP Transformer models are very popular.
 There are many existing implementations and pretrained models.
 Creating one from scratch is good learning and practise.
 To make is managable and useful, a Chinese poem generator is the target.

-    Model and training details can be found in https://github.com/wb-droid/myGPT/.

     a.
 A basic MLP model from scratch.

     Data is from https://github.com/Werneror/Poetry.

     First created a Chinese character level tokenizer.
 Built a simple Model just with token embedding, position embedding and MLP.

+    Modle/training details can be found [here](https://github.com/wb-droid/myGPT/blob/main/MLP_model/GPTModel_MLP_.ipynb).

-After training for a while, the follow can be generated.
+    After training for a while, the following can be generated.

     `generate('终南')` -- `'终南汞懒飞收。俗始闻夜门。谁常波漫春'`